natj/natj.github.io/group/index.md

 ### High-performance computing

-We also have a long track-record in usage of high-performance computing solutions and building open-source simulation tools.
-As part of this effort, we are actively developing and mainintaing the modern GPU/CPU-portable plasma code Runko.
+We also have a long track record in using high-performance computing solutions and building open-source simulation tools.
+As part of this effort, we are actively developing and maintaining the modern GPU/CPU-portable plasma code Runko.

 <figure>
 	<a href="https://github.com/natj/runko"><img src="/images/runko_logo_gol.gif"></a>